manuvarkey/GEstimator/README.md

 # GEstimator

-GEstimator is a civil estimation software for preparing cost estimates of civil/electrical works along with detailed rate analysis.
-It supports multiple user databases and comes bundled with **DSR 2016 (Civil)** and **DSR 2016 (E&M)**.
+GEstimator is a civil estimation software for preparing cost and quantity estimates of civil/electrical works along with detailed rate analysis.
+It supports multiple user databases and comes bundled with **DSR 2018 (Civil)** and **DSR 2018 (E&M)**.

-The program is organised in two tabs - Schedule Items and Resource Items.
+The program is organised in three tabs - Schedule Items, Details of Measurements and Resource Items.
 Schedule Items implements an interface to input the estimate schedule/import the schedule from a .xlsx file.
 On editing (`Edit`) any schedule item an Analysis View is displayed allowing edit of the rate analysis.
+Details of Measurements allows the details of measurements to be recorded against items added under Schedule Items.
 Resource Items allows input/manipulation of the resources like material, labour and tools/plants upon which the rate analysis will be framed.

 The estimates can be rendered into a .xlsx document from `Menu->Export...`.
-The exported sheet includes - the schedule of rates for the work, schedule of resources, resource usage for the work and analysis of rates for various items of work.
+The exported sheet includes - the schedule of rates for the work, schedule of resources, details of measurements, resource usage for the work and analysis of rates for various items of work.

 Homepage: https://manuvarkey.github.io/GEstimator/